 See the Cheapest Car Insurance Companies

 Progressive’s national average rate is $4,036, which puts it about midpack among our top 10 car insurance companies.
-Farmers, Travelers, Allstate, and Liberty Mutual are more expensive than Progressive, while Nationwide, American Family, State Farm, and USAA are less expensive.
+Farmers, Travelers, and Allstate are more expensive than Progressive, while Nationwide, American Family, State Farm, and USAA are less expensive.